-When a good friend of mine gave me the opportunity to work on a video, I decided to try out Aseprite, since some of the work necessary required me to make animation.
-The video in question was Terry’s Athletic Bodywash, and seeing the love and success the video received reminded me of why I even wanted to make art in the first place: to make cool stuff for people to enjoy.
+Eventually, a good friend of mine gave me the opportunity to work on a video with him and some others.
+The video in question was Terry’s Athletic Bodywash, and it was probably my first real opportunity to prove myself.
+So, I decided to try out Aseprite as some of the work necessary required me to do some animation.
+After spending time and working closely with those involved, the video was released.
+Seeing the love and success the video received reminded me of why I even wanted to make art in the first place: to share my passion with the world.

 Over the next few years after that, I’ve started participating in even more awesome projects, collaborating with new friends and creatives alike, and I hope to continue that for the foreseeable future.
-I’ve also learned more as an artist since, becoming more open minded and not as afraid to experiment with new ways to create art.
+I’ve also learned more as an artist since, becoming more open minded and not as afraid to experiment with new processes.

 The tools that I mainly use nowadays include Aseprite for pixel art and animation, Clip Studio Paint for digital illustration, and Figma for vector graphics.
 I use a Wacom Intuos Pro Medium when I’m creating digital artwork and mainly a mouse for pixel art.
 Usually I enjoy making artwork of characters or creating environmental landscapes.
-My efforts have not only gone towards YTPMV collaborations, but the occasional game development stuff as well.
-I also plan to learn more about Blender in the near future.
+My efforts have not only gone towards YTPMV/otoMAD collaborations, but the occasional game development stuff as well.
+I also plan to learn more about Blender and 3D artwork in general in the near future.